 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS & OUTGO

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status of the Company and its future operations.
+There are no significant and material orders passed by the regulators or to courts ortribunals impacting the going concern status of the Company and its future operations.

 PARTICULARS OF EMPLOYEES

-The information on employees and other details required to be disclosed under Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isannexed to and forms part of this Report (refer Annexure D).
+The information on employees and other details required to be disclosed under Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isannexed to and forms part of this Report (refer Annexure A).

 The Board gratefully acknowledges the co-operation received from various stakeholdersof the Company viz. customers investors channel partners suppliers governmentauthorities banks and other business associates during the year.
 The Board also places onrecord its sincere appreciation of all the employees of the Company for their commitmentand continued contribution to the Company.

 ANNEXURES TO THE DIRECTORS' REPORT